ChronicChannel-test/CIC-test-naei-multigroup-viewer/system_docs/data-loading-flow.md

 **Key checkpoints**
 - Logs snapshot eligibility + overrides, then emits `sbase_data_queried` before touching any loader.
 - Checks the shared loader cache first.
 If empty, evaluates whether it can immediately render from the default snapshot.
+Cache wins now trigger `sbase_data_loaded` with `source = cache` / `loadMode = full-cache` so analytics dashboards still see a Supabase lifecycle success even though no fresh fetch occurred.
 - When both a Supabase bootstrap and a snapshot are viable, it runs `waitForFirstDatasetCandidate` to race them.
 Supabase wins yield `datasetSource = 'shared-bootstrap'`, while snapshots keep the dataset partial but still schedule hydration.
 - After the race, it retries the shared loader cache (in case bootstrap-filled it), then falls back to the hero dataset for partial Supabase hydration.
 Hero success schedules a background full dataset load.
 - If all else fails, it invokes `loadDataDirectly()` to hit Supabase for pollutants, categories, and timeseries.
 Every successful path feeds `applyLineDataset` and may emit `sbase_data_loaded` when the source is Supabase-backed.